 Polycystic ovary syndrome

 Some women develop polycystic ovary syndrome (PCOS), which occurs when the ovaries make many small cysts.
-PCOS is a hormonal condition and affects one in 10 to 20 women.
+PCOS is a hormonal condition and affects one in 5 to 10 reproductive-aged women.
 If you have it, your ovaries will be enlarged and contain many small, fluid-filled cysts.